History of WMUR-TV in Timeline

 August 31, 1997: WFFF-TV Begins Broadcasting

-On August 31, 1997, WFFF-TV began broadcasting, becoming the Fox affiliate serving a portion of the Burlington–Plattsburgh media market.
+On August 31, 1997, WFFF-TV began broadcasting, becoming the first Fox affiliate to serve a portion of the Burlington–Plattsburgh media market, prior to which W16BC was the only Fox affiliate in that market.

-WMUR-TV began broadcasting on UHF channel 59 in November 1998.
+In November 1998, WMUR-TV began broadcasting on UHF channel 59.

 Beginning in 1998, WMUR made significant financial, technical, and staff investments into its Internet strategy, including original news segments and weather coverage.

-September 2000: Sale to Emmis Communications and Trade to Hearst
+September 2000: Imes Communications Sells WMUR to Emmis Communications

-In September 2000, Imes Communications agreed to sell WMUR to Emmis Communications, who then traded WMUR to Hearst-Argyle Television.
+In September 2000, Imes Communications agreed to sell WMUR to Emmis Communications, who then traded it to Hearst-Argyle Television in exchange for radio stations in Phoenix, Arizona.

-In 2000, WMUR, CNN, and WMUR.com simulcast the New Hampshire presidential primary debates held at the TV station, marking a widely promoted live streaming video event.
+In 2000, WMUR, CNN, and WMUR.com simulcast the New Hampshire presidential primary debates held at the TV station, marking the first widely promoted and executed worldwide live streaming video event.

 December 19, 2001: WMUR Drops Fox Programming

-On December 19, 2001, WMUR dropped all Fox programming after being acquired by Hearst.
+On December 19, 2001, WMUR dropped all Fox programming after the Hearst acquisition.

 In early 2002, W27BL and WMUR-LP began to carry WMUR-TV's full schedule, including ABC programming.